16 Best Essential Oils To Diffuse And How To Do It Right

 1. Fill it with purified, room-temperature water.

 3. Wait a few minutes for the water to heat up, then enjoy the ambiance that scent adds to your space.
 If you have any trouble breathing or adverse effects, stop immediately.
+For example, too much orange essential oil gives me respiratory issues, so I have to use it with caution.

 4. Wash the diffuser once a week with white vinegar to get rid of any build-up or sitting water.